arsenpaw/InSightWindow-ReactSite/README.md

 - **Account Management**: Effortlessly manage your account with our user-friendly interface.
 - **Device Integration**: Seamlessly operate and monitor all your devices from one platform.
 - **Product Updates**: Stay informed with the latest product news through full integration with the [InSightWindow-Server][api], ensuring top-notch performance.

-> *"Experience innovation and comfort in one place!"*

 ---
+*This microcontroller system is under development and some features are still in progress.

 Visit our mobile app: [InSightWindow-App][app-url]
 Backend integration powered by: [InSightWindow-Server][api]